-All specific containers will be fetched here – and, with the latest iteration of Nextcloud All in One, you can also choose to fetch additional containers like ClamAV and either Collabora (Nextcloud Office) or ONLYOFFICE.
-After confirming, this can take a lot of time depending on your Internet connection.
+All specific containers will be fetched here - this can take a lot of time depending on your Internet connection.
 Since the overall size is a few GB, this will take around 5-10 min or more so be aware and patient while the circle does its work!

-After a short while, you should see a status page.
-Per click, the routine will show you your final and initial Administrator-login and password to your freshly created Nextcloud-instance.
+After a short while, you should see a status page showing your final and initial Administrator-login and password to your freshly created Nextcloud-instance.
 Write down those credentials and alter them as soon as possible, for example by just changing the password or creating a new, differently-named Administrator to prevent strange people from trying to guess the password for the usual „admin“-login!

 Besides, you see all containers and their statuses (clicking on „Running“ shows the specific log of each container) and while you get familiar with this interface, you may also add a path for the integrated backup-solutions and submit this basic parameter.
 Once this has been done, the instance will present you an encryption password for backups which you should write down, too.
 Please save this at a safe place since you won’t be able to restore from backup if you lose this password!
 The contents of the backup are all important data of your Nextcloud AIO-instance like the database, your files and configuration files of the master-container and (quite) everything else!